 To help us to achieve our strategic objectives, we have set up an implementation plan which maps out a series of projects we will undertake, you can download it here.
-We will continue to update this page regularly.

 We provide free training to researchers on implementing PPI in their work.
 We constantly update and improve this and have recently undertaken a major review.
 You can read more about the training here.

 We have developed simple documents to summarise our research projects for patients and the public.

 Frequently Asked Questions about data

 We developed a new page for the Guy’s and St Thomas’ website to answer any questions that patients may have about how their data is used for research.
 This new page can be found here.

 Kings's Health Partners' Summer School